THE JAMES W. REDHOUSE STUDENT PRIZE

 This year’s Language Awards Committee consists of:

-The following AATT members serve as Area Coordinators to whom the initial applications are sent:
+The Language Awards Committee members will also serve as the Area Coordinators to whom the initial applications are sent:

 Institution in the East: